NEW: Responding to Demand from Small Businesses

 Read about four community colleges that have used partnerships with private sector programs to deliver innovative services and expanded a traditional focus on workforce development to economic development that creates jobs.

-The Center for Workforce and Economic Development, organized within the AACC Office of Economic Development, brings together community colleges, offices of economic development, workforce boards, labor market entities, and other community organizations to improve the economic prosperity of business, workers, and communities.
-The Center provides technical assistance on collaborative practices, labor market analysis, and performance analysis in order to promote more integrated and interactive practices.
+Workforce and Economic Development brings together community colleges, offices of economic development, workforce boards, labor market entities, and other community organizations to improve the economic prosperity of business, workers, and communities.
+The department provides technical assistance on collaborative practices, labor market analysis, and performance analysis in order to promote more integrated and interactive practices.

 Mission: Build community college capacity to better align priorities, strategies, and resources with those of workforce and economic development partners in response to regional labor market needs.